TheJacksonLaboratory/ProjE/README_GPU.txt

 Option: You can add -m abe to the above command by which you receive an email when the job is finished or killed.

-3. Go to the directory for Project
+3. Go to the directory of ProjE
 $ cd/projects/robinson-lab/ProjE_JAX/ProjE-master